Cirebon Steam Power Plant: History

 Like other IPPs in Indonesia, the plant will sell the electricity produced to the PLN at an agreed feed-in tariff price.
 The initial agreed rate was reported to be US 4.43 cents per kWh (USD 0.0443/kWh) although, because of high coal prices, it was reported that the PLN would adjust the purchase price upwards to US 5.2 cents per kWh (USD 0.052/kWh).

 It is reported that there are tentative plans to extend the Cirebon plant later with the installation of another 1,000 MW costing around $US 1.2 - 1.3 billion.

+In 2015, South Korean companies Hyundai Engineering & Construction and Hyundai Engineering won the contract for the Cirebon 2 1,000MW CFPP (USC) project worth $727 million.
+The main contents of the project are to build a 1,000MW coal-fired power plant and a 500kV transmission line along the coastline of Java, and expand the substation.
+As the construction supervisor, Hyundai Engineering & Construction was responsible for installing supplementary equipment and boilers, and civil engineering works.

+On November 14, 2022, the Asian Development Bank signed a memorandum of understanding to jointly explore the early retirement of the Cirebon Unit 1.
+This agreement was reached at the 2022 G20 Bali summit alongside the Indonesia Just Energy Transition Partnership.